Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-With this lemma in hand, we are ready to prove Theorem~\ref{thm: no_exotic_roof_closures}: \begin{proof}[Proof of Theorem~\ref{thm: no_exotic_roof_closures}] For Part (1), any enclosed asymptotic circle lies in the closure by Lemma~\ref{lm: enclosed}.
-By the previous lemma, we immediately have that the union of all support planes and all enclosed asymptotic planes is closed.
+With this proposition in hand, we are ready to prove Theorem~\ref{thm: no_exotic_roof_closures}: \begin{proof}[Proof of Theorem~\ref{thm: no_exotic_roof_closures}] For Part (1), any enclosed asymptotic circle lies in the closure by Lemma~\ref{lm: enclosed}.
+By the previous proposition, we immediately have that the union of all support planes and all enclosed asymptotic planes is closed.

-For Part (2), it suffices to show that the set on the right hand side is closed.
+For Part (2), it suffices to show that the set on the right-hand side is closed.
 Let $C_i=\gamma_iC$ be a sequence of circles in $\Gamma\cdot C$ limiting to $C_0$.
 Since $E_+$ contains no exotic roof, either $C_0$ is a support circle (and we are done), or $C_0$ is shadowed by a support circle $C_0'$.
 If $C_0$ is enclosed, then we are also done, so we may assume $C_0$ is stemmed.
 Let $C'$ be the support circle shadowing $C$.
 We must have $C_i'=\gamma_iC'\to C_0'$.